ess-dmsc/kafka-to-nexus/README.md

 kafka-config=consumer.timeout.ms 501 fetch.message.max.bytes 1234 api.version.request true
 ```

-Note: the Kafka options are key-value pairs and the file-writer can be given multiple by appending the key-value pair to
+Note: the Kafka options are key-value pairs and the file-writer can be given multiple such by appending the key-value pair to
 the end of the command line option.

 ### Sending commands to the file-writer